D. L. Evans Bank

+D. L. Evans Bank is a federally insured community bank with headquarters in Burley, Idaho.
+It is a member of the Idaho Bankers Association (IBA), the Idaho Community Bankers Association (ICBA), the Utah Bankers Association (UBA), the Independent Community Bankers of America (ICBA), and the Federal Deposit Insurance Corporation (FDIC).

 D.L.
-Evans Bank is an American retail bank headquartered in Burley, Idaho.
-It operates brach offices in southern Idaho and northern Utah.
+Evans Bank has $3.4 billion in assets and 39 full-service locations across southern Idaho, western Idaho, the Treasure Valley, eastern Idaho, the Wood River Valley, and northern Utah.

 History

 The bank was founded on September 15, 1904, in Albion, Idaho, by David Lloyd (D. L.) Evans and a group of southern Idaho businessmen.
+D.L.
+Evans Bank was founded due to the need from farmers and miners to safekeep their funds.
 In 1910, the bank moved to a two-story stone building in Albion, where it stayed for 60 years.
 The recession of the 1930s closed most banks in Idaho, but D. L. Evans Bank survived, continuing to provide customers with essential financial services.
 The Burley branch opened in 1979, with John V. Evans Jr., a great-grandson of the founder, as manager.

-On December 31, 1986, Evans Jr. became CEO and announced that his father, then-governor John V. Evans Sr., would join the bank as president after his term as governor was completed.
+On December 31, 1986, Evans Jr. became CEO and announced that his father, then-governor John V. Evans Sr., would join the bank as president after his term as governor of the state of Idaho was completed.
 John Sr., fondly known as "the Gov," held public office for more than 35 years.
 He ended his second term as governor on January 5, 1987, having held the office for 10 years.
 His background in banking, farming, ranching, and government helped him lead D. L. Evans Bank into the 21st century.
 Evans Sr. served as president of the bank until his death in July 2014.
 Don S. Evans Sr. became chairman of the board in 1976 and continued to serve until his death in April 2016.
+In January 2023 it was announced that John V. (J.V.)
+Evans, III, was appointed as CEO and John V. Evans, Jr., would continue to serve as President of D.L.
+Evans Bank.